electrode-io/fynpo/packages/fyn/README.md

    - There should not be a lot of packages like this, but if you happen to use one, it's unlikely a central storage would work.

+In general if disk space is not an issue for you, then it's better to avoid this and the issues that will likely creep up on you when you least expect it.

-If you don't mind these drawbacks and you want to use this feature, then you can enable it with the `--central-store` CLI option.
+If you do have a use of this feature despite the drawbacks, then you can enable it with the `--central-store` CLI option.

 The recommendation is to add the following to `.fynrc` because then you don't have to remember to specify the option in the CLI every time.